-- 1. Corporal punishment - 2.
-Detention or in-school suspension
+- 1. Corporal punishment

+- 2. Detention or in-school suspension

+- 3. Suspension until parent conference

+- 4. 3-5 or 10 days suspension

+- 5. Expulsion

 The Juvenile Probation Office will be notified in excessive cases and in all instances in which the parents are uncooperative.